hashicorp/design-system/website/docs/components/form/masked-input/partials/guidelines/guidelines.md

 ## Multiline

-Use `isMultiline` to display multiline textual content that requires a larger area. e.g., A Terraform variable.
+Use `isMultiline` to display multiline textual content that requires a larger area. e.g., a Terraform variable.
 This property replaces the `TextInput` with a `Textarea` field.

 ## Required and optional